top of page

 GM = Gross Margin (see below)

-N.B.1 Using net churn, not gross, can result in infinite lifetimes.
-There are several ways to solve this.
-Companies can calculate a 3 or 5 year fixed period LTV.
-But more precise calculation is possible by using cohorted gross logo churn to accurately predict lifetime length and incorporate the impact of net upsell on ARPA over time.
+Using net churn, rather than gross churn, as the fraction’s denominator can result in infinite customer lifetimes, which is probably an unrealistic assumption!
+You can read more about the differences between the different kinds of churn here.
+There are several ways to solve this problem.
+Some companies calculate LTV on the basis of a 3 or 5 year fixed customer lifetime (rather than using “churn” as the fraction’s denominator).
+A more precise calculation is possible using cohorted gross logo churn to accurately predict lifetime length and incorporate the impact of net upsell on ARPA over time.

 CUSTOMER ACQUISITION COST (CAC)